zerebos/BetterDiscordAddons/Plugins/BlurNSFW/README.md

 ## Known Bugs and Issues
- - If you go back and forth quickly between images it sometimes doesn't unblur
+ - ~~If you go back and forth quickly between images it sometimes doesn't unblur~~ Fixed